david-potgieter/react-native-example/README.md

 Congratulations!
 You've set up the React Native project on your local machine and ran the tests.
 Explore the project and happy coding!

+## Tools Used

+- [**Jotai:**](https://jotai.org/) A minimalist state management library for React.
+It is used in this project to manage global state.

+- [**@tanstack/react-query:**](https://tanstack.com/query/latest/) A powerful data synchronization library for React that ensures data remains up-to-date and synchronized.
+One of the key features used in this project is the persist client, which allows data to be persisted offline with minimal effort, enabling offline-first experiences.

+- [**React Hook Form:**](https://www.react-hook-form.com/) A lightweight and efficient form management library for React.
+It is used in this project for managing form states and validation.

+- [**Native Base:**](https://nativebase.io/) A popular UI component library for React Native which provides a set of ready-to-use UI components, allowing developers to focus on business logic rather than low-level component management.

 ## Screenshots & Demo

 | Android | iOS |